ASFHyP3/actions/README.md

 Builds a Docker image from the `Dockerfile` in the repository root and pushes it to the [GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) with the specified version tag, and is best paired with the `reusable-version-info.yml` workflow.
-This workflow will additionally push the image with a `latest` and `test` tag for releases and pushes to the develop branch, respectively.
+This workflow will additionally push the image with a `latest` tag for releases and a `test` tag for pushes to the develop branch.

 > [!WARNING]
-> This action assumes version numbers follow [PEP-440](https://peps.python.org/pep-0440/) and applies the latest tag to
+> This action assumes version numbers follow [PEP-440](https://peps.python.org/pep-0440/) and applies the `latest` tag to
 > all [non-developmental](https://peps.python.org/pep-0440/#developmental-releases) versions.

 Use like: